 Since 2009, consumer and employment class actions have been my focus.
-I am currently an associate at Scott Cole & Associates in Oakland, California, where we provide fierce representation with a human touch.
+I am currently an associate at Matern Law Group in San Francisco, California, where we do impactful work on behalf of victims of harassment, discrimination, wrongful termination, and wage-and-hour violations.
 I pride myself on communicating with my clients, listening to and helping my colleagues, and finding creative solutions to complex legal challenges.

 I represent Elliott Turner, author of The Night of the Virgin (Round Ball Media, 2017), a piercing confessional about the immigrant experience in the U.S. in which the undocumented protagonist pursues his dream of playing professional soccer.
 USA Today has called it “Scintillating…sends the reader through a whirlwind of emotions.
 Turner twists the plot and stories marvelously.”